 - Bullet points: Short, descriptive sentences highlighting key features and benefits

 - Featured offer (“Buy Box”): The featured offer on a detail page.
 Customers can add to their cart or “Buy Now” [IMAGE: Add to Cart/Buy Now buttons]

 - Other offers: If you sell a product that is sold by multiple sellers, you’ll see the same product sold by multiple sellers offering a different price, shipping options, etc.

-- Description: Be sure to use keywords that will help customers find your product.
+- Description: Be sure to use keywords that will help customers find your product

 When creating your product listings, make sure to consider how shoppers are searching for your products.
 There are a few key tools to identify the keywords your shoppers are searching for most frequently.